Preserves - Winter

 As a final nod to citrus season, you’ll make your own jars of preserved lemons, with the option to add a spiced or herbaceous twist.
 We’ll also show you how to make small batch preserves, which is a great way to ensure no food goes to waste.

-There will be time to chat to your course tutor and your fellow scholars, as well as label and bundle all your homemade goodies up to take home, before being whisked back up the hill by our tractor and trailer.
+There will be time to chat to your course tutor and your fellow scholars, as well as label and bundle all your homemade goodies up to take home, before being whisked back up the hill by our tractor and trailer at 5pm.

 Please note: This is a guide to the activities that will make up your course at River Cottage.
 This is by no means set in stone and will depend on seasonal availability.